christofferPerch/MyTrailer/README.md

 - **Given** a trailer has been rented out,
 - **When** the trailer is returned,
 - **Then** the system should log the return time and calculate any late fees if applicable.

+# OLA 4 - Microservice Architecture for MyTrailer System

+For OLA 4, we started by building the system as a monolith to get a complete working application.
+Then, we created two separate Web API projects to show how we could transition to a microservice-based architecture.
+However, simply splitting it into microservices isn't practical without significant changes.
+Each microservice would need its own dedicated database, and we would have to redesign the system to ensure proper communication between services, handle data consistency, and implement distributed transactions.
+Next week, when we receive the exam project, we'll focus on building services from the ground up with this in mind.

+## 1. Booking Service
+**Responsibilities:** Manages trailer bookings and returns.
+**Database:** A database specifically for storing booking information such as `Bookings`, `TrailerId`, `UserId`, `StartDateTime`, `EndDateTime`, `LateFees`, and `ActualReturnTime`.

+**Endpoints:**
+- `POST /bookings`: Create a booking.
+- `PUT /bookings/{id}`: Update or return a trailer.
+- `GET /bookings/user/{userId}`: Fetch all bookings for a user.

+## 2. Trailer Service
+**Responsibilities:** Manages trailer availability, location, and status.
+**Database:** Stores information about `Trailers`, `LocationId`, `IsAvailable`, and `Number`.

+**Endpoints:**
+- `GET /trailers/{locationId}`: Get available trailers at a location.
+- `PUT /trailers/{id}`: Update trailer availability.

+## 3. Location Service
+**Responsibilities:** Manages trailer locations and partner information.
+**Database:** Stores information about `Locations`, `PartnerCompanies`, and branding images.

+**Endpoints:**
+- `GET /locations`: Fetch all locations.
+- `GET /locations/{id}`: Fetch a specific location.

+## 4. User Service
+**Responsibilities:** Manages user authentication and roles using ASP.NET Identity.
+**Database:** User management will be handled via the ASP.NET Identity tables.
+You wouldn't create a new database here but rely on the existing Identity schema.

+**Endpoints:**
+- `POST /users/register`: User registration.
+- `POST /users/login`: User login.

+## 5. Payment Service
+**Responsibilities:** Manages payments related to bookings (insurance or late fees).
+**Database:** Stores payment-related data such as `Payments`, `BookingId`, `Amount`, and `PaymentMethod`.

+**Endpoints:**
+- `POST /payments`: Record a new payment.
+- `GET /payments/{bookingId}`: Fetch payment details for a booking.